XuanNguyenCU/FitnessClubDBMS/README.md

 # Fitness Club DBMS
-An application for a Health and Fitness Club Management System.
+A GUI application for a Health and Fitness Club Management System.
 This system will serve as a platform catering to the needs of club members, trainers, and administrative staff.

 ### Project Report